jdoleary/Spellmasons/docs/ideasFromSteamCommunity.md

 ---
 Lancelot — Today at 12:16 AM
 Mana steal should be a percentage of life cost, we just went in a game and we were like at 160000hp and nothing did resist us.
+---
+Sparkle — 02/05/2023 9:30 PM
+I think I need to rethink the suggestion
+So, maybe instead of having different entries for +2% mana capacity +2% cast range and +8% health, it'd look cleaner and easier to gauge what's needed if it looked like:

+Perks
+Current
++208% health capacity
++96% mana capacity
++80% cast range
+(not actual numbers, just an example of what the current bonuses applied to that current level.
+These numbers equal the flat %increase + the perpetual %increase per level)

+Every Level
++32% health capacity
++8% mana capacity
++10% cast range

+Every turn
+20% chance +20% health
+30% chance +20% mana
+30% chance +20% mana
+(assuming those 30% chances are rolled separately)
+---
+Omni — Yesterday at 4:49 PM
+I realize now though that bloodcurse stacking could be broken in tandem with purify since it can remove all your curses.
+Since you could just purify on the turn it "would" kill you otherwise and still feel nearly immortal by using/cleansing bloodcurse in a skillful way
+Omni — Yesterday at 10:05 PM
+-Another potential idea you could do with blood curse is have stacks increase the afflicted persons damage, but still make healing hurt them; as well as make them take increasing amounts of damage per turn (similar to poison).
+Almost like a bloodlust/berserk where it forces them to kill fast or die trying.
+So if a vampire tags you, you are put on a timer to kill the rest of the room faster.

+-Another idea that I thought of thinking about interactions with stacks could be a spell that increases/doubles/reduces the curses on a target.
+Essentially the opposite of purify.
+Could be a great way to interact and affect Poison/Freeze/Bloat/Debilitate/Split/Bloodcurse/Suffocate

+Also sorry for all the ideas, either way the game is a ton of fun and I hope you take care of yourself with all the development and work you put into this!
+---
+AnGeK — Today at 1:32 PM
+Hey it's just my opinion, and ofc I imagine you're busy bug fixing.
+But if you got time for content i think.
+Your main goal should be a End boss for making it a real rogue like.
+And you could make difficulty level, and as reward we would get a customisation item for our mages our even finishing a whole run would unlock for our account a new spell card.
+I think that would be a cool way to add spells.
+And better reward linked to the difficulty.
+I'm just giving you ideas, so you get useful feedback 🙂 And I know it's important for you the bug fixing but remember everyone's playing the game still if there's glitches because we can create fun time content in multiplayer, so i think it's important to add content maybe even more than little bug fixing to keep the fan base alive.